Pneha1234/aws_workshop/Readme.md

 ## Lambda Layer:
 This layer contains third-party dependencies required by the Lambdas.
 - Download layer_zip.zip from [here](https://github.com/Pneha1234/worshop_code/blob/master/layer_zip.zip)
-- To Create a custom Lambda layer using the layer_zip.zip file with Python 3.11 runtime, use the following steps ,in the AWS Management Console:
+- To Create a custom Lambda layer using the layer_zip.zip file with Python 3.11 runtime, use the following steps, in the AWS Management Console:

         * Navigate to the Lambda service.
         * Go to "Layers" in the left menu.